shinjuku-mokumoku/shinjuku-mokumoku/README.md

 - [ ] Run deploy when the PR has file changes in functions dir
 - [ ] Generate connpass event with headlesschrome on weekly by circleci
+- [ ] Replace git operation from systemcall to GitHub api
+- [ ] Use gith hub oauth token insted of personal access token to create github api

 ### Getting Started for slash commands